 Olaudah Equiano, a slave who played an important role in the abolition of the slave trade, was sold by one ship's captain to another in Deptford in around 1760.
 Ignatius Sancho was born on a slave ship and brought up in Greenwich.
-These histories are given little prominence at the National Maritime Museum, but should find a home in the Deptford Dockyard Museum as a resource for the local community, schools and visitors alike, reflecting the rich diversity of Deptford's multi-racial past and present.
+These histories could find a home in the Deptford Dockyard Museum as a resource for the local community, schools and visitors alike, reflecting the rich diversity of Deptford's multi-racial past and present.

-In contrast to Greenwich's royal naval quarters, Deptford's docks and markets thrived on a much more loosely-organised labour of privateers, slave traders and entrepreneurs.
+In contrast to Greenwich's royal naval quarters, Deptford's docks and markets thrived on a much more loosely organised labour of privateers, slave traders and entrepreneurs.
 Deptford has a history of piracy whilst the mutiny-bound Bounty was outfitted here.
 Although Sir Francis Drake is known for circumnavigating the world, in the company of John Hawkins he was also a slave trader and privateer, and to the Spanish, a pirate.

 Mary Lacy dressed as a man and ran away to sea as 'William Cavendish' in 1759.
-She wrote an autobiography of her life in the Royal Navy, The Female Shipwright, which ends with her marriage to a Mr Slade at St Nicholas' Church and was recently republished by the National Maritime Museum.
-She built a house for herself, the terrace of which survives on Deptford High Street.
-Many women escaped their troubles by becoming sailors, the most famous being Hannah Snell who served as 'James Gray' aboard HMS Swallow and on her return wrote The Widow in Masquerade which earned her enough money to buy a pub.
+She wrote an autobiography of her life in the Royal Navy, The Female Shipwright, which ends with her marriage to a Mr Slade at St Nicholas' Church and was recently republished by the National Maritime